kubecost/docs/install-and-configure/install/ingress-examples.md

 This is recommended unless you have specific needs that a typical ingress template do not address.
 The advantage to this method is that the service name is automatically configured.

-An example of using the helm ingress using cert-manager:
+An example of using the Helm ingress using cert-manager:

 ```yaml
 ingress: